 State interest in school transportation is clear.
-For example, the state's 2023 active transportation discretionary grant program1 prioritized projects which explicitly met the needs of students.
+For example, the state's 2023 active transportation discretionary grant program prioritized projects which explicitly met the needs of students.
 AB181 (2022) requires that districts adopt a Transportation Services Plan in order to receive reimbursement for transportation expenses.
-To ensure San Francisco caregivers benefit from state programs and the most efficient use of existing resources, SFUSD should invest in the capacity of their transportation department.
-This investment will be especially important as the transition from a citywide elementary school choice policy to a zone-based choice policy in the coming years requires re-thinking current yellow bus service patterns.
+To ensure San Francisco caregivers benefit from state programs and the most efficient use of existing resources, SFUSD should invest in the capacity of their transportation from a citywide elementary school choice policy to a zone-based choice policy in the coming years requires re-thinking current yellow bus service patterns.